albinekcom/albinekcom.github.io/_posts/2019-05-20-paper-wallet.markdown

 It could be easy to forget about the proper sequence of characters in your private key.
 Moreover you have only this one particular address for every transactions (although for many people it could be an advantage, "one to rule them all").
 More flaws are listed on [en.bitcoin.it/wiki/Paper_wallet](https://en.bitcoin.it/wiki/Paper_wallet).

-`Seed phrase` approach is recomendend right now and in the future I will try to write something about it.
+`Seed phrase` approach is recommended right now and in the future I will try to write something about it.

 If you would like you to trade coins stored on your paper wallet - yes, you need to transfer your coins to the crypto exchange back again.
 The solution is using decentralized crypto exchanges where you have your keys stored locally on your device, but they are not popular nowadays.

 ## Conclusions

-- Try not to store a large ammount of your coins on crypto exchnages.
+- Try not to store a large amount of your coins on crypto exchanges.
 - Securely storing a private key by you makes sure that you are the owner of your coins.
 - Start with generating paper wallets.
 Look for other solutions if this option is not suitable for you.